prakhar1989/csds-material/README.md

 2. Once the repo is created, click on the "collaborators" button on the sidebar and add `Prakhar` as a collaborator.
 3. Lastly, create a new IPython notebook.
 For the purposes of this assignment, the datasets have already been uploaded on [Instabase](https://www.instabase.com/Prakhar/er-assignment/fs/Instabase%20Drive/files/datasets/).

-To use the dataset in your notebook, you can use the following snippet of code -
+To use the dataset in your notebook, you can use the following snippet of code.
+See this in action in this [IPython notebook](https://www.instabase.com/user/Prakhar-nb/notebooks/Prakhar/er-assignment/fs/Instabase%20Drive/notebooks/hello-instabase/getting-started.ipynb).

 ```python
 import json